Mnarani Aid Child Protection Policy

 Organisations connected to or contracted by Mnarani Aid

 Any organisation or business offering services to Mnarani Aid must show that they have a child protection policy and adequate safety standards in place.

 Code of Behavioural Conduct.

-Volunteers should observe the following codes where children are concerned:
+Volunteers are to observe the following codes where children are concerned: